thomas-haslwanter/statsintro/rst/statsCategorical.rst

 :math:`p_A` and :math:`p_B` is occasioned by the fact that both include the quantity a in the upper left cell of the table.

+McNemar's test can be used for example in studies in which patients serve as their own control, or in studies with "before and after" design.

 Example
 ^^^^^^^